MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaPolicyCrossTenantAccessPolicyPartner.md

 ## SYNOPSIS
 Create a new partner configuration in a cross-tenant access policy.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgPolicyCrossTenantAccessPolicyPartner](/powershell/module/Microsoft.Graph.Identity.SignIns/New-MgPolicyCrossTenantAccessPolicyPartner?view=graph-powershell-1.0)

 ## SYNTAX